Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-2

-Artist Ren Caifeng attempts to discover an old yet novel way in imagery, which recreates illustrations from “Shanhaijing” with a style that has never been seen before on the market.
-After graduating from Central Academy of Fine Arts, Ren has always been committed to promoting traditional Eastern aesthetics.
+Artist Ren Caifeng attempts to discover an old yet novel way in imagery, which recreates antique illustrations from “Shanhaijing” with a style that has never been seen before on the market.
+After graduating from China Central Academy of Fine Arts, Ren has always been committed to promoting traditional Eastern aesthetics.

-Based on traditional meticulous painting techniques and inspired by Classic of Mountains and Seas mythology, he restored 150 volumes depicting exotic beasts, witnessing some most imaginative creatures imaginable in China's culture such as Jingwei, Qilin, Nine-tailed Fox along with lesser-known monsters like Bo Yi (猼訑), Chang You (长右) and Qu Ru (瞿如), presenting them in their most bizarre yet original appearance ever depicted.
+Based on traditional meticulous techniques and inspired by Classic of Mountains and Seas mythology, he restored 150 volumes depicting exotic beasts, witnessing some most imaginative creatures imaginable in China's culture such as Jingwei, Qilin, Nine-tailed Fox along with lesser-known monsters like Bo Yi (猼訑), Chang You (长右) and Qu Ru (瞿如), presenting them in their most bizarre yet original appearance ever depicted.

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-3